TabSpace/colorogger/README.md

 # colorogger

-Simple colorful logger.
+A simple colorful logger.
 Both for browser and node-server.
 Easy to report and record.